 It should also be recognized that accounts will change classification.
 Sometimes this is an evolution.
 A good example of this evolution is an account which began as a sales lead and has converted and developed over a period of time.
 By becoming a trusted partner this allows us to benefit from regular deals as a customer chooses to standardize on our offering.
 This is an example where an account relationship has been nurtured.
 Change can sometimes be more rapid.
 Take for example an account that suddenly has an interest in a product or service that we sell and is triggered by an event within the customers own business such as a merger or big deal.
 Having previously built brand awareness may allow us to make the shortlist.

-Here are some common classifications for accounts:
+Here are some common classifications of accounts:

 Opportunistic: Accounts that have the potential to become sales stars.
 Organizations may choose to engage with these accounts with a quarterly update call and information about new products brought to the market.
 In more complex accounts, linking territories to identify an opportunistic account purchasing in another territory may present a break-through.